 Race Notebook: Dartmouth Dodge 200 @ Scotia Speedworld

-Until next time, keep the hammer down and we’ll see you at the track!
+Until then, keep the hammer down and we’ll see you at the track.

 |BACK TO TIM'S CORNER ARCHIVES|